Blogs | Hong Kong City Guide

 As many as 61 countries allow at least 14 weeks leave on full pay, according to the ILO, the average in Asia is 12.7 weeks, while the UK (50 weeks), Australia (52) and Sweden (68) are among countries that permit parents to share the allowance and thus the duties.
 Funding varies, with full pay typically available only for part of the leave.

-Maternity benefits in Hong Kong: What am I entitled to?
+Maternity care and benefits in Hong Kong: What am I entitled to?

 Certain conditions, such as length of employment and contract status, must be met to receive statutory maternity benefits, with maternity pay amounting to four-fifths of your average daily pay for the 12 months prior to going on leave.